 Status: Active/Funded.
 The Board approved a project ordinance and staff released an RFQ in June for assistance with preliminary engineering from a private engineering firm(s) in June.
 Interviews were held in July, and a contract was executed with Jennings Environmental in August, and the work has begun.
+30% design is scheduled for review in mid-October.
 The preliminary engineering is scheduled to be completed in February, 2020.
 Staff are continuing to work diligently with NCDPS and FEMA to pursue federal assistance for this project.
 Stormwater staff consider this to be the highest priority capital project.